Skip to content

 • Advocate for increased investment from WMATA for Rockville metro/transportation stations.

-• Partner with the City of Rockville, REDI, the Pedestrian Safety Action Taskforce, and other stakeholders to research and advocate for policies to improve pedestrian safety.
+• Partner with the City of Rockville, REDI, the Rockville Pedestrian Advocacy Committee (RPAC), the Rockville Bicycle Advisory Committee (RBAC), and other stakeholders to research and advocate for policies to improve pedestrian, bicycle, and traffic safety.

 • Advocate for actions to improve public safety in the City.